Award Winning Meat Temperature Guide Keeps You Safe And Saves Bucks

 Fish.
 USDA recommends serving it at 145°F because fish are susceptible to parasites, often from the droppings of warm blooded animals such as seals.
 It is easy to overcook fish, so be vigilant.

 Precooked ham.
-Serve at 140°F. This stuff is cured with salt and per-cooked, so you are really just warming it.
+Serve at 140°F. This stuff is cured with salt and pre-cooked, so you are really just warming it.
 No need to dry it out by overcooking.
 USDA agrees.

 Eggs.
 OK, so eggs aren't meat.
 But they're important to discuss because they pose a significant safety risk.
 Remember the gigantic egg recall and related illnesses in 2010?
 Salmonella enteritidis is widespread among hens nowadays and it infects the ovaries of otherwise healthy appearing animals.
 In the ovaries it infects eggs before the shells are formed.
 It is estimated that one in 20,000 eggs is contaminated with Salmonella in the US, and in the Northeast US it may be one in 10,000.
 The CDC estimates that one in 50 consumers eats a contaminated egg each year because large batches of eggs are cracked and blended together by food processors and restaurants.
 Salmonella growth is inhibited by refrigeration, so eggs should not be kept at room temp.
 Cooking eggs to 160°F, so their yolks are firm, makes them safe.
 You should use a thermometer on egg-based casseroles.
 If you like runny yolks or dishes made with lightly cooked eggs such as soft boiled eggs, pasta carbonara, egg nog, Caesar salad dressing, custards, or bearnaise and hollandaise sauces, it is strongly recommended that you use pasteurized eggs.
 They are perfectly safe, they taste great, and they are now widely available.